vimpostor/quartz/examples/fetchcontent/README.md

 ## Icons

-If you want icons to be bundled, pass the `ICONS` parameter to the `quartz_link()` call, which may be followed by icon names of [Material design symbols](https://fonts.google.com/icons) as additional parameters.
+If you want icons to be bundled, pass the `ICONS` parameter to the `quartz_link()` call, which must be followed by icon names of [Material design symbols](https://fonts.google.com/icons) as additional parameters.
 Following is an example that bundles two icons, which will be accessible under the `:/svg/` [qrc](https://doc.qt.io/qt-6/resources.html) directory.
 Note that quartz will automatically add all internally needed icons to the list that you pass via `ICONS`.
-If you want to bundle all icons, add the `ALL_ICONS` parameter.
+If you want to bundle all icons, add the `ALL_ICONS` parameter instead.
 If you only want to bundle internally needed icons, use `QUARTZ_ICONS` instead.
 If neither of these three parameters are used, no icons will be bundled, which may result in some QML UI components not working correctly.

 ```cmake